ratnanil/Songs/README.md

 This feature is currently not active.

 ~The project includes the library `tabr`, which generates beautiful chord diagrams from vectors with the `plot_chord` function.
 I've written a rapper around this function named `plot_chords` (note the `s`) which takes a named list `list(chordname = chordspec)` and draws a grid with ca. 4 columns (empty columns when less than 4 chords).~

+## I added songs, how can I compile the html / pdf output?

+Basically, the book is complied in an R Session.
+This is now automated with a github action, so that the book (html and pdf) is recomplied at every push.